 After being served with an Order to Show Cause, you will have 30 days to respond.
 In most cases, you will want to request a hearing.
 Applicable regulations require that your Request for Hearing be filed in a specific form and include certain information (as set out under 21 C.F.R. § 1316.47(a).
 A Show Cause hearing is conducted by a DEA Administrative Law Judge.
 These procedures are conducted in accordance with the Administrative Procedures Act (21 C.F.R. §§ 1316.41-1316.68).

 Depending on the facts, you may choose to waive your right to a hearing.
-Even if that is the case, you will still need to file a written position statements within the 30-day response deadline.
+Even if that is the case, you will still need to file a written position statement within the 30-day response deadline.
 Under this scenario, if you have submitted a position statement to be considered, it will be forwarded along with the evidence assembled by the agency to the Administrator.
 The DEA Administrator will then issue a Final Order based on the information and evidence forwarded by the parties.

 Finally, you may decide not to contest the action and not to submit a request for a hearing or a position statement.
 In such a case, the ALJ assigned to your case will base his decision solely on the evidence assembled by the agency.
-He will then likely issue a Final Order affirming the agency’s decision to deny your application for a DEA Registration.
+He will then likely issue a Final Order affirming the agency’s decision to deny your application for DEA Registration.

 VII.
 What Happens in a DEA Show Cause Hearing?